 You must have all of the necessary trekking gear and equipment for the Annapurna Base Camp Trek.
 We’re certain you have at least a pair of trekking shoes, a trekking pole, a quality hiking bag, a water bottle, and some warm clothing.
 If not, you can buy or rent for as little as $1 per day in Kathmandu.

 The Thamel area sells and rents many types of trekking gear and equipment, from trekking poles to down jackets.
 The streets are crowded with brightly colored businesses selling everything you need for a hiking or climbing trip.
+You don’t have to spend a lot of money on equipment.
+You can purchase pretty much everything you don’t already have in Kathmandu or Pokhara.

 So, how much would it cost you to buy all of the necessary gear and equipment for the ABC trek?
 That is debatable.
 If we had to give you a figure, it would be in the range of $200 to $500.